Bremsstrahlung-induced Gravitational Waves in Monomial Potentials during Reheating: Conclusions

 We find that the GW spectrum is affected by the details of the reheating, or, in other words, by $i)$ the equation of state parameter of the inflaton during reheating, and $ii)$ the type of inflaton-matter coupling.
 Importantly, for $n > 2$, there is a significant increase in the amplitude of GW during bosonic reheating, which is still safe from the constraint of $\DNeff$ on the extra radiation energy density around BBN or CMB, in terms of GWs.
 However, for the fermionic reheating scenario, this boost becomes negligible for $n>4$ due to the typical functional dependence of the decay width on the inflaton mass.
 For a certain choice of parameters, we find, the predicted high-frequency GW signal is within the sensitivities of resonant cavity detectors for both bosonic and fermionic reheating.
 Our finding thus opens up the possibility that future (high-frequency) GW experiments could potentially shed light on the microscopic dynamics of reheating, for example, on the shape of the inflaton potential and types of inflaton-matter couplings.

 \acknowledgments NB thanks Panos Oikonomou for valuable discussions.
 BB and YX acknowledge the illuminating discussions at the joint EISA/MITP topical workshop on ``Theoretical Particle Cosmology in the Early and Late Universe'' at Corfu, Greece.
-NB received funding from the Spanish FEDER / MCIU-AEI under the grant FPA2017-84543-P. OZ has received funding from the Ministerio de Ciencia, Tecnología e Innovación (MinCiencias - Colombia) through grants 82315-2021-1080 and 80740-492-2021, and has been partially supported by Sostenibilidad-UdeA and the UdeA/CODI Grant 2020-33177.
+NB received funding from the Spanish FEDER / MCIU-AEI under the grant FPA2017-84543-P. YX receives support from the Cluster of Excellence ``Precision Physics, Fundamental Interactions, and Structure of Matter'' (PRISMA$^+$ EXC 2118/1) funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) within the German Excellence Strategy (Project No. 39083149).
+OZ has received funding from the Ministerio de Ciencia, Tecnología e Innovación (MinCiencias - Colombia) through grants 82315-2021-1080 and 80740-492-2021, and has been partially supported by Sostenibilidad-UdeA and the UdeA/CODI Grant 2020-33177.